anynines/klutchio/docs/platform-operator/control-plane-cluster-setup/setup-app-cluster.md

 ![Bind an a9s Data Service using the web UI](klutch-bind-ui.png)

-And that's it, you have now successfully configured both the provider and developer clusters.
+And that's it, you have now successfully configured both the Control Plane and App clusters.

 # Install Konnector without klutch-bind CLI

-When provisioning a developer cluster from an automated CI flow, it may be desirable to avoid additional dependencies like the `kubectl bind` CLI binary or the anynines `helper` CLI.
+When provisioning an App Cluster from an automated CI flow, it may be desirable to avoid additional dependencies like the `kubectl bind` CLI binary or the anynines `helper` CLI.
 For those cases it is possible to deploy the `Konnector` component using a plain Kubernetes manifest.

 :::note

 These steps will only install the generic Konnector component.
-They will not bind the developer cluster to the central management cluster yet.
+They will not bind the App Cluster to the Control Plane Cluster yet.

 :::